mariojgt/skeleton/README.md

 ![image info](https://raw.githubusercontent.com/mariojgt/skeleton/master/Publish/Public/image/skeleton.png)

 # Skeleton
-This Laravel packages contain a very simple structure for any kind of packages development for Laravel.
+This Laravel packages contain a very simple structure for any kind of packages development for Laravel

 # Features

 - [ ] Clean and basic start point in Laravel package development.
 - [ ] Webpack setup with tailwind css ,sweetalert2 and vue3 basic setup.
-- [ ] Simple out of the box Laravel Authentication.
+- [ ] Simple out of the box Laravel Authentication, using the package.
 - [ ] Example Laravel components, and layout structure.
 - [ ] Tailwind with npm presetup for runing with packages.
 - [ ] Republish command